Steadying0235/gpu-screen-recorder-fork/README.md

 ## I get a black bar on the right/bottom in the video
 This is mostly an issue on AMD and it's a hardware issue/ffmpeg issue.
 If you use HEVC video codec then it's an issue in ffmpeg and if you use AV1 then it's an issue in the video encoding unit on certain AMD gpus, see: https://gitlab.freedesktop.org/mesa/mesa/-/issues/9185.
 If you get black bars then the workaround is to record with h264 video codec instead (using the -k h264 option).
+## The video is glitched, looks like checkerboard pattern
+This is an issue on some intel integrated gpus on wayland caused by power saving option.
+Right now the only way to fix this is to record on X11 instead.

 # Donations
 If you want to donate you can donate via bitcoin or monero.